davidmartosruiz/davidmartosruiz/README.md

 - 📚 I'm currently studying Web Applications Development.
 - 👨🏻‍💻 I'm a Microcomputer Systems and Networks Technician.
 - 🌐 I can speak Spanish (mother tongue), English (C1) and currenly starting with German.
-- 🛠 I deal with Linux Bash, Java, HTML, CSS and JavaScript.
+- 🛠 I work with Linux Bash, Java, HTML, CSS and JavaScript.
 - 💻 I'm a CCNA2 Certificate Holder.

 Are you left wanting more?
 Visit my personal site <a href="https://davidmartos.dev">davidmartos.dev</a>